Outlining The California OTS’ 2021 Highway Safety Plan

 Occupant Protection

-Occupant protection and occupant safety is an utmost concern to the California Office of Traffic Safety, and suggestions for how to increase occupant safety were included in its Highway Safety Plan.
+Occupant protection and occupant safety are among the concerns of the California Office of Traffic Safety, and suggestions for enhancing occupant safety were included in its Highway Safety Plan.
 National and statewide statistics about occupant safety include:

-• In 2017, daytime seat restraint use was higher than nighttime crashes.
+• In 2017, daytime seat restraint use was higher than nighttime.

-• In 2017, 21,464 passenger vehicle occupants across the country with known restraint use were killed in motor vehicle traffic crashes.
+• In 2017, thousands of passenger vehicle occupants across the country with known restraint use were killed in motor vehicle traffic crashes.

 • Across the country, 9,778 unrestrained passenger occupants were killed in traffic crashes in 2018.